River Tay: Transport

-In the 19th century the Tay Rail Bridge was built across the firth at Dundee as part of the East Coast Main Line, which linked Aberdeen in the north with Edinburgh and London to the south.
+In the 19th century, the Tay Rail Bridge was built across the firth at Dundee as part of the East Coast Main Line, which linked Aberdeen in the north with Edinburgh and London to the south.
 The bridge, designed by Sir Thomas Bouch, officially opened in May 1878.
-On 28 December 1879 the bridge collapsed as a train passed over.
+On 28 December 1879, the bridge collapsed as a train passed over.
 The entire train fell into the firth, with the loss of 75 passengers and train crew.
 The event was commemorated in a poem, The Tay Bridge Disaster (1880), written by William McGonagall, a notoriously unskilled Scottish poet.
 The critical response to his article was enhanced as he had previously written two poems celebrating the strength and certain immortality of the Tay Bridge.
-A second much more well received poem was published in the same year by the German writer Theodor Fontane.
+A second much more well-received poem was published in the same year by the German writer Theodor Fontane.
 A. J. Cronin's first novel, Hatter's Castle (1931), includes a scene involving the Tay Bridge Disaster, and the 1942 filmed version of the book recreates the bridge's catastrophic collapse.
 The rail bridge was rebuilt, with the replacement bridge opening on 11 June 1887.

 A passenger and vehicle ferry service operated across the River Tay between Craig Pier, Dundee and Newport-on-Tay in Fife.
 In Dundee, the ferries were known as "the Fifies".
+The last vessels to operate the service were PS B. L. Nairn and two more modern ferries equipped with Voith Schneider Propellers, MVs Abercraig and Scotscraig.
 The service was discontinued on the opening of the Tay Road Bridge on 18 August 1966.

-The last vessels to operate the service were PS B. L. Nairn and two more modern ferries equipped with Voith Schneider Propellers, MVs Abercraig and Scotscraig.
+The Tay Road Bridge carries the A92 road between Dundee and southern Fife.

+The Jubilee Bridge is a 225 m-long bridge over the Tay that carries the A9 road near Dunkeld.
+That bridge will be doubled as part of the upgrade program by 2028 (initially 2025).

 Cultural references

-The Tay is mentioned in William McGonagall's poems "The Tay Bridge Disaster" and "Railway Bridge of the Silvery Tay" and the German poet Theodor Fontane has mentioned the Tay in his poem "Die Brück' am Tay.
-Both poems deal with the Tay bridge disaster of 1879, seeing the bridge's construction as a case of human hubris and expressing an uneasiness towards the fast technological development of mankind.
-It is mentioned in the Steeleye Span song "The Royal Forester".
-Symphonic power metal band Gloryhammer mentioned the 'mighty river Tay' in their 2019 song "The Land of Unicorns".
+The Tay bridge is the subject of William McGonagall's poems "Railway Bridge of the Silvery Tay" and "The Tay Bridge Disaster", and in the German poet Theodor Fontane's poem "Die Brück' am Tay.
+Both deal with the Tay bridge disaster of 1879, seeing the bridge's construction as a case of human hubris and expressing an uneasiness towards the fast technological development of mankind.

+The river is mentioned in passing in the Steeleye Span song "The Royal Forester".
+Symphonic power metal band Gloryhammer mentioned the river in some of their songs as "silvery Tay" or "mighty river Tay".
 Many Rolls-Royce civil aero-engines are named after British rivers, one of which is the Rolls-Royce Tay.